 Backyard birders who want to make bird baths can create a number of ground designs quickly and easily.
 Popular options include:

 - Water Dishes: A pet's water dish can easily become a ground level bird bath.
 Choose an auto-watering model with a jug reservoir to provide a larger supply of fresh water for birds to enjoy.
-Be sure to have a different dish for pets to use so they do not scare away any visiting birds.
+Be sure to have a different dish for pets to use so that they do not scare away any visiting birds.

 Caring for Bird Baths on the Ground